kvb2univpitt/i2b2-demo/i2b2-data-demo/sqlserver/README.md

 create_database load_demodata
 ```

-> The process should take about 15-20 minutes, depending on how fast your computer is.
+> The process should take about 20-30 minutes, depending on how fast your computer is.

 ### Update the pm_cell_data Table

-The i2b2 webclient requests will no longer be made directly to the i2b2 hives (Wildfly server).
-All of the requests will be proxy over to the Wildfly server from the Apache server that is hosting the i2b2 webclient.
-The urls in the **pm_cell_data** table must be updated.
+As mentioned above, the Docker containers run on a user-defined bridge network **i2b2-demo-net** so that the containers can communicate with eacher using the container names.
+The **pm_cell_data** table contains URLs for the web application to communicate with the **i2b2-core-server**.
+The URLs need to be updated from ***localhost*** to the Docker container name ***i2b2-core-server-demo***.

-Open up a terminal in the directory ***i2b2-data-saml-demo*** and execute the following command to run the SQL script to update the **pm_cell_data** table:
+Open up a terminal in the directory ***i2b2-data-saml-demo***.
+Execute the following command to run PostgreSQL to execute the SQL script that updates the IP address to the container name in the **pm_cell_data** table:

 ```
 sqlcmd -S localhost -U sa -P Demouser123! -i ./resources/update_tables.sql -e